jdoleary/Spellmasons/docs/TasksCurrent.md

 - Hide disconnected players in game screen but not in the lobby
 - Multiplayer voting
 - Adaptive difficulty
-- Push predictions are off when on headless
-- Fix push prediction with targeting spell together
 - What to do with disconnected players when it goes to the next level?
 - Fix rejoining hack where people can just rejoin if they're dead to come back
 - explain that when you die in multiplayer you'll come back if your ally beats the level